 Which tests have you performed on your breeding dogs to make sure that they are good breeding stock?

-I follow health tests that the WCA recommends for inclusion in the CHIC program.
+Health.
+Good health is paramount.
+All breeding dogs are health-tested and health cleared before they are considered for breeding.
+Specifically, I follow health tests that the WCA recommends for inclusion in the CHIC program.
 In summary, this includes hips, eyes, thyroid, and HUU.
 I also test elbows for signs of dysplasia.

 I’m a runner.
 Can my puppy go running with me?
 When your dog(s) are two years old, they’ll be ready to be your running buddy.
 We can discuss in detail/person about why they shouldn’t accompany you before they’re two.
 (It has to do with their growth rates and protecting their body from too much physical stress while still growing.)